Ramos bails out Stroman, Mets rally by Pirates 7-5

 Mets: Recalled RHP Jacob Rhame from Triple-A Syracuse and sent down RHP Tyler Bashlor.
 Bashlor allowed a three-run home run to Marte in Friday night’s loss and has surrendered six runs overall in his last two appearances. … Claimed LHP Donnie Hart from Milwaukee and optioned him to Syracuse.

 Pirates: Placed RHP Richard Rodriguez on the paternity list and called up reliever Parker Markel from Triple-A Indianapolis.
 Pittsburgh claimed Markel from Seattle on July 27.
 RHP Keone Kela began serving his 10-game suspension for his role in a brawl in Cincinnati on Tuesday.
-Utility player Jose Osuna (five games) and reliever Kyle Crick (three games) are still awaiting word on their appeals.
+Utility player Jose Osuna (five games) and Crick (three games) are still awaiting word on their appeals.

 TRAINER’S ROOM